Country Delight

 Country Delight is an Indian online milk and grocery delivery platform.
-Founded in 2015 by Chakradhar Gade and Nitin Kaushal, it is operational across 18 cities in 11 states in the country.
+Founded in 2015 by Chakradhar Gade and Nitin Kaushal.

 History

 Country Delight is a direct-to-home consumer brand in India, specializing in delivering natural food essentials directly to consumers' doorsteps.
 Founded in 2015 it by IIM Indore graduates Chakradhar Gade and Nitin Kaushal.
-They presently operate in over 18 cities and 11 states.
+They presently operate in over 25 cities and 11 states.
 Country Delight provides dairy, fruits, vegetables, and other kitchen essentials with an integrated supply chain model.
 The company sources its products from trusted partners and delivers minimally processed, quality tested essentials within just few hours of sourcing.
 Since its inception, the company has reached an approximate revenue of ₹1380 crores in FY24 and has 2-3% shares in the milk segment.